jdmill/blue-blah/README.md

 Credit to: https://github.com/jonobr1.
 I cloned a repository and used it as a place holder for a part of my work section.
 ## Project Description

-1.Added NavBar with github avatar and working links 2.Added a hero Image
+1. Added NavBar with github avatar and working links
+2. Added a hero Image
-3.Created a work section - currently most are place holders, but have working links 4.Formatted work section so that the background image areas correspond to the mock up
+3. Created a work section - currently most are place holders, but have working links
+4. Formatted work section so that the background image areas correspond to the mock up
 5. Made the Site responsive
 6. Created a contact section on the bottom of the page.